PokemonGO-REMOTE-RAIDERS/moderator-documentation/docs/responsibilities.md

 ?> "Make sure the wheels don't come off this 'ish"

-- THIS Includes responsibilities of all other roles.
+- This role includes responsibilities of all other roles.

 ## Senior Moderator [ <span class="text-purple">@Senior Mod</span> ]
 ?> District MGRs of the Server.